A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design: Introduction

 Thanks to the rapid development on embedded computational capability, there has been an increasing attention on the development of computational control or numerical optimisation algorithms in recent years \cite{lu2017introducing}.
 Unlike classical optimal autopilot, computational control algorithms generate the control input relies extensively on onboard computation and there is no analytic solution of any specific control law.
 Generally, computational control algorithms can be classified into two main categories: (1) model-based ; and (2) data-based.
 The authors in \cite{tang2012predictive,bachtiar2014nonlinear,bachtiar2017nonlinear} leveraged model predictive control (MPC) to design a robust autopilot for agile airframes.
 The basic idea behind MPC is that it solves a constrained nonlinear optimisation problem at each time instant in a receding horizon manner and therefore shows appealing advantages in autopilot design.
 Except for MPC, bio-inspired numerical optimisation algorithms, e.g., genetic algorithm, particle swarm optimisation, have also been reported for flight controller design in recent years \cite{krishnakumar1992control,karimi2011multivariable}.

-Most of the control algorithms discussed so far are model-based control algorithms: they are generally designed under the assumption that the model information is known.
+Most of the flight control algorithms discussed so far are model-based control algorithms: they are generally designed under the assumption that the model information is correctly known.
 It is clear that the performance of model-based optimisation approaches highly relies on the accuracy of the model utilised.
-To this end, it would be more beneficial to develop data-based autopilot for modern air vehicles that suffer from aerodynamic uncertainties.
-Considering the properties of the autopilot problem, leveraging the reinforcement learning (RL) concept might be an attractive option for developing a data-based model-free control algorithm \cite{wang2017adaptive,li2019transforming,tan2019cooperative,Koch_2019}.
-Previous works using RL to solve control problems mainly focused on the applications of robotics \cite{wang2019deterministic,gu2017deep,xu2019morphing}, with few works addressing autopilot problems for air vehicles.
-Motivated by this fact, this paper aims to examine the potential of using the emerging deep RL techniques in flight controller design.
-To achieve this, we formulate the problem in the RL framework by defining a proper Markovian Decision Process (MDP) along with a reward function.
-Since the problem considered is a continuous-time control problem, the state-of-the-art policy gradient algorithm, i.e., deep deterministic policy gradient (DDPG), is utilised to learn a deterministic action function that maps the observed engagements states to the autopilot gains.
+For modern air vehicles that suffer from aerodynamic uncertainties, it would be more beneficial to develop data-based autopilot.
+Considering the properties of the autopilot problem, leveraging the reinforcement learning (RL) concept might be an attractive option for developing a data-based control algorithm \cite{wang2017adaptive,li2019transforming,tan2019cooperative,Koch_2019,huang2017parameterized,ding2018adaptive,cui2017adaptive}.